-So it’s “Shark Week” on the Discovery Channel.
+So it’s “Shark Week” again on the Discovery Channel.
 I’m already bored…(long yawn).

 I propose that “Shark Week” be replaced with “Cephalopod Week.”
 Sharks are overrated show-offs and one-trick ponies to boot.
 Maybe I am a bit biased, since I am a fan of octopuses, squid, cuttlefish and even nautiluses.
 Nautiluses are, to reference the movie The Big Lebowski, the “Donnies” of the cephalopod family.
 They’re not that bright.
 But most cephalopods ARE pretty bright…and bad-ass!
 Which is one of many, many reasons that they are superior to sharks in every way (IMHO).